katesharp370/archlinuxinstall/README.md

 ### File System selection

-* There are multiple types of file systems, but I went with ext4 (which to my understanding is pretty generic
+* There are multiple types of file systems, but I went with FAT32 for sda1 and ext4 for sda2 (which to my understanding is pretty generic
 * Assign a file system for each partition using:

 ```
-mkfs.ext4 /dev/sda1
+mkfs.fat -F32 /dev/sda1
 ```
 ```
 mkfs.ext4 /dev/sda2